-During the investigation and adjudication processes, the investigator and adjudicator, as the case may be, are not permitted to access, consider, disclose, permit questioning concerning, or otherwise use:
+During the investigation and adjudication processes, the Investigator and Hearing Officer, as the case may be, are not permitted to access, consider, disclose, permit questioning concerning, or otherwise use:

-- A party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party; or - Information or records protected from disclosure by any other legally-recognized privilege, such as the attorney client privilege;

-unless the University has obtained the party's voluntary, written consent to do so for the purposes of the investigation and adjudication process.
+- A party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party; or - Information or records protected from disclosure by any other legally-recognized privilege, such as the attorney client privilege; unless the University has obtained the party's voluntary, written consent to do so for the purposes of the investigation and adjudication process.

-Notwithstanding the foregoing, the investigator and/or adjudicator, as the case may be, may consider any such records or information otherwise covered by this Section if the party holding the privilege affirmatively discloses the records or information to support their allegation or defense, as the case may be.
+Notwithstanding the foregoing, the Investigator and/or Hearing Officer, as the case may be, may consider any such records or information otherwise covered by this Section if the party holding the privilege affirmatively discloses the records or information to support their allegation or defense, as the case may be.